inferno986return/pi-store-list/README.md

 | Schism Tracker | | | | | | |

 ## Media
-The Media section of the Pi Store only had PDF issues of the Raspberry Pi's official magazine, the (MagPi)[https://www.raspberrypi.org/magpi/].
+The Media section of the Pi Store only had PDF issues of the Raspberry Pi's official magazine, [The MagPi](https://www.raspberrypi.org/magpi/).
 They can be downloaded from the website for free.